barangana/barangana/README.md

 ## Hey, I'm Adriel! 👋

 I am a Full-Stack Developer from Montreal, Canada.
 Mainly dabble in JavaScript, but always open to learning more.
-Passionate about computer hardware, software and technology in general.
+I'm passionate about computer hardware, software and technology in general.

 📂 **Project(s) that I am currently working on:**